audibleblink/doxycannon/README.md

 proxychains4 -q gobuster -w word.list -h http://manager.example.com
 ```

+### GUI Tools
+In this repo, checkout out the [haproxy](haproxy) folder to create a proxy rotator.
+This will allow
+you rotate through your proxies from a single port which means you can point your browsers or
+BURPSuite instances at it and have every request use a different VPN.

 ### Specific SOCKS proxies
 If you want to use a specific proxy, give your utility the proper SOCKS port.